jenkinsci/warnings-ng-plugin/README.md

 [warnings plug-in](https://github.com/jenkinsci/warnings-plugin/pulls) and
 the [analysis parsers library](https://github.com/jenkinsci/analysis-model/).

-For more details please refer to the corresponding [Jenkins wiki page](https://wiki.jenkins.io/x/G4CGAQ).
+For more details please refer to the [documentation](doc/Description.md).

 All source code is licensed under the MIT license.